 - Make an easy and inexpensive bird feeder or popcorn and fruit garland to give back to nature.

-- Or, you can create kindness rocks that will be placed during future nature hikes.
+- Or, you can create kindness rocks to give to friends.

 OR, a ton of other activities that will help others!